hacky1997/snapfix/README.md

 snapfix list [--dir PATH] [--json]
 ```

-Lists all captured fixtures with capture timestamp and scrubbed fields.
-Fixtures with a stored snapshot show `◉`; new ones show `○`.
+Lists all captured fixtures with their capture timestamp and which fields were scrubbed.
+Fixtures with a stored snapshot (used by `snapfix diff`) show `◉`; new ones show `○`.

 ### `snapfix show <name>`